-vlookup(), match() and offset() – explained in plain english [spreadcheats]
+vlookup(), MATCH() and INDEX() – explained in plain English [spreadcheats]

 Today, lets understand how to use these formulas better.

-What is the syntax for Match, Vlookup and Offset?
+What is the syntax for Match, Vlookup and INDEX?

 Here is the syntax for these three very powerful functions in plain English: